Hello beautiful friends! This is a SUPER OLD post, but the information is just as relevant today as it was when I wrote

 Calcium Carbonate seemed to be a favorite in my searches.
 I found a lot of 1/3 this to 2/3 that, but I wanted an exact measurement so I played with it a bit and this is the final result.

 If you can’t find Calcium Carbonate at your mega vitamin store, you can easily order it on Amazon like I do.
 I started out using the 12 Ounce size you see pictured above for $9.99.
 One 12oz container will yield about three quarts of paint.
 Now I purchase Calcium Carbonate Powder (5lbs) for only a couple dollars more.
 Follow that link to see where I purchased it from on Amazon.
-I have used that same bag since for almost a year!
+I can use that same bag for almost a year!

 Behr by Home Depot is my go-to for paint.
 The price is great as is the coverage.
 The stool above is “Cottage White” in a flat finish.
 Annie Sloan’s Old White is a tiny bit yellow in comparison.
 This is more creamy white.

 UPDATE: Behr no longer carries the paint pictured above, so now (as of 2017) I use the one in the red and white can labeled: “Interior Flat Ultra Pure White, Paint and Primer in One”.